cyrilou242/theCBook/README.md

 # theCBook
 The C Book is a book about C.
-Mike Banahan Declan Brady Mark Doran
+Mike Banahan,  Declan Brady, Mark Doran
 January 1991

 This repository implements the different exercices.
 All implementations are made on my own without any other documentation and for sure are perfectible.